disorderedmaterials/dissolve/web/docs/userguide/developers/idaaas.md

 ctest -j8
 ```

-# Optional - Home Manager Setup
+## Optional - Home Manager Setup

 [Home-manager](https://github.com/nix-community/home-manager) is a nix
-utility for configuring a user\'s home environment.
+utility for configuring a user's home environment.
 It provides a
 convenient, unified interface for managing the configuration of
 applications.